 Retired District Court Judge

 Judge John Stanoch joined the Medica Foundation Board of Directors in 2019.
-Judge Stanoch has a long history of involvement with a wide range of charitable organizations and in addition to serving on the Medica Foundation Board, he currently serves on the board of AchieveMpls, the strategic nonprofit partner of the Minneapolis Public Schools, the Board of Visitors of the University of Wisconsin-Madison College of Letters and Science and the board of the Minnesota Council of Churches Foundation.
+Judge Stanoch has a long history of involvement with a wide range of charitable organizations and in addition to serving on the Medica Foundation Board, he currently serves on the boards of AchieveMpls (the strategic nonprofit partner of the Minneapolis Public Schools), Creating Healthier Communities, and the Board of Visitors of the University of Wisconsin-Madison College of Letters and Science.
 He is a past President and CEO of Ronald McDonald Charities of the Upper Midwest and served as Interim President of the Science Museum of Minnesota.
 In addition to his civic sector executive leadership positions, he also served as President of Qwest Communications in Minnesota and North Dakota, Minnesota’s Chief Deputy Attorney General and as a Hennepin County District Court Judge.

 Judge Stanoch has served on the Medica Board of Directors since 2014 and currently serves as Vice Chair of the Medica Board.
-He also Chairs the Medica Governance Committee and serves on the Community and Public Affairs Committee, Medical Committee and Personnel and Compensation Committee.
-He also has served on the Medica Audit and Finance Committees.
+He also Chairs the Medica Governance Committee and serves on the Medical and Personnel and Compensation Committees.
+He also has served on the Medica Audit, Community and Public Affairs, and Finance Committees.